 Health Care Cost Containment.
 The Governor's fiscal 2013 budget proposal also assumes growth in spending for the Commonwealth's health care coverage programs, including MassHealth, Commonwealth Care and the Group Insurance Commission, will be mitigated in fiscal 2013 based on new procurement and enrollment strategies expected to drive care to lower-cost settings.
 Through its procurement the Connector was able to reduce premiums by 5% from the fiscal 2012 level, which is expected to save the Commonwealth tens of millions of dollars.
 In addition the Group Insurance Commission has held premium growth to 1.43% for fiscal 2013, the lowest increase in the last ten years which will result in further savings to the Commonwealth.
-With respect to MassHealth, other steps to control growth in costs are being taken, as described above under "MassHealth."
-In the absence of these steps to control growth in costs, the Executive Office for Administration and Finance estimates that costs in the Commonwealth's health care coverage programs would grow by approximately \$694 million in fiscal 2013.
+With respect to MassHealth, other steps to control growth in costs, the Executive Office for Administration and Finance estimates that costs in the Commonwealth's health care coverage programs would grow by approximately \$694 million in fiscal 2013.